Skip to content

 Hooks available via the helm chart pipeline

-Those hooks are only available if you use our Gitlab standard pipeline.
+Those hooks are only available if you use our GitLab standard pipeline.

 "scripts": {